Punktum-dk/epp-service-specification/README.md

   - This version of the specification is based on the DK Hostmaster EPP XSD version 4.3
   - Addition of disclaimer, setting the scope and frame for this specification
   - Addition of [Feature and Meta-role Matrix](#feature-and-meta-role-matrix)
+  - This revision of the specification describes version 4.0.0 of the EPP service

 - 3.9 2020-10-19
   - Added some details on sessions in the section on [login](#login)